 - Project Mexico in which we take a team of grade 9 and up to Tijuana to build homes (March – spring break) this is currently on hold until March 2023

 - Fall Retreat – this is a weekend in September when we take the teens to Camp Evergreen.
 It helps our group connect and set our intentions for the coming season of impact and making a difference.

-- Ski & Snowboard trip to Panorama (late January or Early February)
+- Ski & Snowboard trip (late January or Early February)